 Some icebergs were brittle enough that we could break off and eat tiny pieces.
 Iceberg ice is the best kind of ice!

 We spent a lot of time kayaking around a cluster of icebergs.
 My arms were tired from doing 15 percent of the paddling work.
-Peter loves kayaking so I thought it would be generous of me to let him do the majority of the paddling.
+Peter loves kayaking, and I thought it would be generous of me to let him do most of the paddling.

-He never complained and I felt he was repaying his car napping debts by doing the heavy lifting in this scenario.
+He never complained, and I felt he was repaying his car napping debts by doing the heavy lifting on this excursion.

-The icebergs glistened in the sun and gave us pretty bad sunburn on our faces so that was a lesson learned – wear sunscreen and lots of it.
+The icebergs glistened in the sun and gave us pretty bad sunburn on our faces.
+That was a lesson learned – wear sunscreen!

-Just as I was starting to get the desire to return to dry land and stretch my legs, we circled around a big iceberg and as we were passing it, a huge chunk broke off and fell into the lake.
+Just as I was starting to get the desire to return to dry land and stretch my legs, we circled around a big iceberg, and as we passed it, a huge chunk broke off and fell into the lake.

 This was a photo of the iceberg before the break.